Food Waste Reduction

 Taylor Patterson, a third-year Ecology and Environmental Science major, is working with economics researcher Travis Blackmer on enhancing the diversion of food waste.
 Their project focuses on efforts to create a community-based, commercially-viable composting program.

-News Article: Honest Broker – The Mitchell Center helps the Legislature evaluate a bill to reduce food waste and hunger in Maine
+- News Article 9/7/2017: Honest Broker – The Mitchell Center helps the Legislature evaluate a bill to reduce food waste and hunger in Maine

 - Solutions Issue 5: Focused on Food Waste – Brie Berry extends her reuse work to food redistribution